nbishdev/spark-fraud-detection/README.md

 To execute the script, launch a Jupyter server and load the notebook.

 Make sure you adjust the path to the dataset in cell No. 3.

+The notebook performs the following operations:
+* Outputs the mean value, median value and standard deviation of the minimum and maximum salary in fake and real job postings
+* Outputs boxplots and distplots of the minimum and maximum salaries
+* Performs outlier detection using the 1.5 x IQR rule
+* Removes outliers combining the aforementioned rule with custom bounds based on research
+* Outputs bi-grams and tri-grams (words) in fake and real jon postings' description